 Jay Nordlinger has written about music for The New Criterion since 2000.
 He is a senior editor of National Review and a fellow of the National Review Institute.
-Since 2002, he has hosted a series of public interviews at the Salzburg Festival.
-He does a podcast with Mona Charen called Need to Know.
-He also does a podcast called Q&A. In 2011, he filmed The Human Parade, with Jay Nordlinger, a TV series bringing hour-long interviews with various personalities.
+He does two podcasts: Music for a While and Q&A. Since 2002, he has hosted a series of public interviews at the Salzburg Festival.

-He is the author of two books from Encounter: Peace, They Say: A History of the Nobel Peace Prize, the Most Famous and Controversial Prize in the World and Children of Monsters: An Inquiry into the Sons and Daughters of Dictators.
-National Review Books has published two collections of Nordlinger’s writings: Here, There & Everywhere and Digging In.
+Nordlinger is the author of two books from Encounter: Peace, They Say: A History of the Nobel Peace Prize, the Most Famous and Controversial Prize in the World and Children of Monsters: An Inquiry into the Sons and Daughters of Dictators.
+National Review Books has published two collections of his journalism: Here, There & Everywhere and Digging In.

 A native of Michigan, Nordlinger has long lived in New York.